Diego-Alreaver/LibraryManagementSystem-CLI/README.md

 # Library Management System

-This project is a simple CLI-based Library Management System that allows users to manage books and users efficiently.
+This project is a CLI-based Library Management System that allows users to manage books and users efficiently.
 With this system, you can add new books, keep track of inventory, manage book loans, and maintain a list of users.
 The project is built with Python and utilizes CSV files for storing data persistently.

 ## Features
 - Add new books manually or through a CSV file